mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 ```
 To be able to access this file, we have to define it as an `asset`in `pubspec.yaml` file.

-Define the file as following.
+Define the file as follows.

 ```yaml
 flutter: